lmaskeri/Mini_Project/README.md

 ## Directions

-First change directory into the Mini_Project folder to access all files from this repository:
+First change directory into the miniProject_Laura_Maskeri folder to access all files from the repository needed to run the python wrapper, as well as to write output files to:
 ```
-cd Mini_Project
+cd Mini_Project/miniProject_Laura_Maskeri
 ```

 You can run this code with either the whole dataset, or the test dataset.